Toscotec

-Toscotec is an Italian company specialized in the design and manufacture of plants and equipment for the production of tissue paper and paper board, as well as for stock preparation.
+Toscotec is an Italian company specialized in the design and manufacture of plant and equipment for the production of tissue paper and paper board, as well as for stock preparation.
 This is a privately owned Italian group based in the province of Lucca, in Tuscany.

-Toscotec, whose head office is located in Marlia (LU), has branches in the United States and China - Toscotec North America in Green Bay, Wisconsin and Toscotec Paper Machine (Shanghai) Co., Ltd. in the Gaohang district of Shanghai.
+Toscotec, whose head office is located in Marlia, Lucca, has branches in the United States and China.
+Toscotec North America is in Green Bay, Wisconsin and Toscotec Paper Machine (Shanghai) Co., Ltd. is in the Gaohang district of Shanghai.

 History

 Toscotec, originally named Officine Meccaniche Toschi, was founded in 1948 by Sergio Toschi as a service provider for paper mills in Tuscany.
 In the 1950s, the company began engineering and producing the first complete machine for paper manufacturing.
 It was the first company to manufacture dryer cylinders in steel instead of cast iron.

 The name Officine Meccaniche Toschi was officially changed to Toscotec in 2003.
 In 2006 the Mennucci family became the sole shareholders of the company.